Cozy Peach Kitchen

 How do you store the chickpeas?

 Air fryer chickpeas keep best at room temperature for 2-3 days.
 Store in a jar with a paper towel rubber-banded on as the lid to allow for airflow.
-Storing in the fridge will soften the chickpeas.
+Storing in the fridge will soften the chickpeas, so I don't recommend it.

 Can I cook a double batch?